BattletechModders/RogueTech/CustomActivatableEquipment/Readme.txt

-			"FailStabDamage": 0, - damage to stability on fail "FailChancePerActivation": 0 - fail chance change per activation "AlwaysFail": false - each activation counts as fail no matter fail roll or fail chance "CanNotBectivatedManualy": false - flag component can't be activated manually.
+			"FailStabDamage": 0, - damage to stability on fail "FailChancePerActivation": 0 - fail chance change per activation "AlwaysFail": false - each activation counts as fail no matter fail roll or fail chance "CanNotBeActivatedManualy": false - flag component can't be activated manually.
 WARNING!
 No backward compatibility - components with AutoActivateOnHeat > 0 can now be activated manually if CanNotBectivatedManualy is set to false.
 This works so cause i want to provide possibility of both activation vectors auto-by-heat and manual if manual activation is unwanted CanNotBectivatedManualy have to be true "activateVFX":{  - VFX applied on activation (removed on component destruction)